 GitHub account

-In CodeRefinery workshop, we use the public GitHub service and you need an account at github.com.
-To use GitHub, you will need a supported web browser.
+In CodeRefinery workshop, we use the public GitHub service and you need an account at https://github.com and a supported web browser.
 Basic GitHub accounts are free.

 If you are concerned about the personal information to reveal to GitHub, for example how to keep your email address private, please review these instructions for keeping your email address private provided at GitHub.